AElfProject/aelf-sdk-cross-chain.js/README.md

 packages | usage
 ---|---
-dist/aelf-cross-chain.cjs.js | built for node, remove node-built modules such as crypto. dist/aelf-cross-chain.umd.js | built for browser, add some node modules by webpack
+dist/aelf-cross-chain.umd.js | built for browser & node, add some node modules by webpack

 You can choose any packages based on what you need, for examples: